-You can allow your end usersIn Okta literature, we refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
+You can allow your end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using apps to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. to change their LDAP passwords in Okta.
 When end users' passwords expire, they are prompted to change them the next time they attempt to sign into Okta.

 End users can change their passwords from their Home page by clicking the drop down menu by their name, then Settings > Account > Change Password.

 - In Delegated Authentication, click Edit.

 - Make sure that Enable delegated authentication to LDAP is selected.

 - Under LDAP Password Policy, select Users can change their LDAP passwords in Okta.

 - In the Password Rules Message field, describe the password policy rules that your end users must follow when changing their passwords.

 - Select Users can reset forgotten LDAP passwords in Okta.